thephuse/PAM2/readme.md

 - open at localhost:1234

 ##config.json
-Get creds from password archive or ask James
+Required to run locally (uses env vars on heroku).
+Get creds from password archive or ask James.

     {
       "username" : //james' username,